Hydrogen Brazing Summary

-Brazing in an inert gas like Hydrogen (H2) is a very common method for joining materials like stainless steel and copper to make assemblies destined for high vacuum applications.
-Hydrogen furnace brazing is also arguably the best method for brazing metals to metalized ceramics.
+Brazing in an inert gas like Hydrogen (H2) is a very common method for joining materials like copper and stainless steel to make assemblies destined for high vacuum applications or UHV applications (Ultra-High Vacuum).
+Hydrogen furnace brazing is a core competency of our Brazing Services here at Altair Technologies.
 Although Hydrogen brazing alloys and fillers do not use a flux, H2 acts as a fluxing agent to reduce oxides and remove hydrocarbons.
-Many oxides, such as oxides of iron (steel), copper, nickel, etc., are easily reduced by Hydrogen, whereas many others, such as those of aluminum, titanium and beryllium, are very difficult to reduce.
+Many oxides, such as oxides of iron (steel), copper, nickel, etc., are easily reduced by Hydrogen, whereas many others, such as aluminum, titanium, and beryllium are very difficult to reduce.